 Matiatia ferry terminal toilets work

-The construction of new toilets at the Matiatia ferry terminal will start on site in early November.
+The construction of new toilets at the Matiatia ferry terminal has now been completed.

-- A new women’s toilet building that will house seven toilets and three wash basins.
+- A new women’s toilet building will house seven toilets and three washbasins.

 - Converting the existing male/female facility to men’s only toilets with three toilets, four urinals and three basins.